-Three ways to stop carrying iOS-shaped risk alone.
+Three ways to stop carrying iOS-shaped risk alone — and a two-week audit to find out which.

 Fractional iOS leadership for European scale-ups

 Predictability and continuity, not velocity or transformation.
-Three named, time-bounded engagements for European scale-ups: each with a clear trigger, scope, and price.
+Three named, time-bounded engagements for European scale-ups, each with a clear trigger, scope, and price — and a fixed-price audit to start with if you're not sure which fits.

 Most scale-up CTOs didn't come up through mobile.
 That isn't a flaw, it's why fractional iOS leadership exists.
 You have an iOS team, an app that matters to the business, and a roadmap with mobile on it.
 What you don't have is a senior iOS voice in the room when things get uncertain.